What is ATP-binding cassette transporter?

 Transmembrane proteins span the lipid bilayer.
 According to the number of transmembrane times, it can be divided into one transmembrane protein or multiple transmembrane proteins.
 Many naturally occurring transmembrane proteins act as channels for specific substances to pass through the biofilm.
 Some transmembrane proteins can receive or transmit cellular signals.
 Transmembrane proteins also play an important role in molecular transport.

-ATP-binding cassette (ABC) transporters is a transmembrane protein involved in molecular transport.
+ATP-binding cassette (ABC) transporter, also known as ABC protein, is a transmembrane protein involved in molecular transport.

 ATP-binding cassette transporters are the largest known transmembrane protein superfamily.
 ABC proteins bind and hydrolyze ATP and use energy to drive various molecules across the plasma membrane as well as the endoplasmic reticulum (ER), peroxisome and mitochondrial inner membrane.
 It is involved in the transport of specific molecules on the lipid membrane and the resistance in all organisms.